VishnuNandury/Stock_Prediction/README.md

 Deep Learning models to predict Open and Close Prices of a stock and comparison between model with sentiment data and model without sentiment data

 # Data pre-proccessing
-We have two types of data, News and Charts
+We have two types of data, News and Charts.

-News data is used to generate Sentiment (VADER_Sentiment) and is merged with Charts data which will be given as input to the model. we can select input features and target variables accordingly
+The News data is used to generate Sentiment (VADER_Sentiment) and is merged with Charts data which will be given as input to the model. we can select input features and target variables accordingly

 # CNN-LSTM: